LTLA/chipseqDBResults/h3k9ac.knit.md

 param <- readParam(minq=20, discard=blacklist, restrict=standard.chr)
 ```

-Reads are also ignored if they have a mapping quality (MAPQ) score below 20^[This is more stringent than usual, to account for the fact that short reads (32-36 bp) are more difficult to accurately align.].
+Reads are also ignored if they have a mapping quality (MAPQ) score below 20^[This is more stringent than usual, to account for the fact that the short reads ued here (32-36 bp) are more difficult to accurately align.].
 This avoids spurious results due to weak or non-unique alignments that should be assigned low MAPQ scores by the aligner.
 Note that the range of MAPQ scores will vary between aligners, so some inspection of the BAM files is necessary to choose an appropriate value.